Tracking Down Memory Leaks in Python

 Most of the stuff on this page is obsolete nowadays, since Python (since version 2.0, I think) now includes a cyclical-reference garbage collector.
 Leaks like this are still possible, but usually only because an older Python extension module (implementing a container type) is used, one that doesn't adhere to the new GC API.

 Long-running processes have a nasty habit of exposing Python's Achilles' Heel: Memory Leaks created by cycles. (objects that point at each other, either directly or circuitously).
 Reference counting cannot collect cycles.
-Here's one way to create a cycle:
+Here's one way to create a cycle: class thing:

 pass